vinaydhegde/testdriven-site/_posts/2017-06-04-03-part2-react-setup.markdown

 }
 ```

-Review the code in each compenent and add comments as necessary.
+Review the code in each component and add comments as necessary.
+Commit your code.